google/WebFundamentals/src/content/en/fundamentals/native-hardware/capturing-images/index.md

       });
     </script>

-(`e.clipboardData.files` is yet another FileList object.)
+(`e.clipboardData.files` is yet another `FileList` object.)

 The tricky part with the clipboard API is that, for full cross-browser support, the target element needs to be both selectable and editable.
-Both `<textarea>` and `<input type="text">` fit the bill here, but are both also obviously designed for editing text.
+Both `<textarea>` and `<input type="text">` fit the bill here, as do elements with the `contenteditable` attribute, but these are also obviously designed for editing text.

-It can be difficult to make this work smoothly if you don't want to user to also be able to input text.
-Tricks like having a hidden input that gets selected when you click on some other element can make maintaining accessibility harder.
+It can be difficult to make this work smoothly if you don't want to user to be able to input text.
+Tricks like having a hidden input that gets selected when you click on some other element may make maintaining accessibility harder.

 ### Handling a FileList object